An Efficient Heuristic for Betweenness-Ordering: A New Non-uniform Sampling Model

 or

-Most of the real world graphs are sparse.
-Hence, without the loss of generality, we can assume that $ p \ll 1$.
-Applying Binomial expansion and neglecting higher order terms of p, we can rewrite equation (\ref{eq12}) as:
+Most of the real-world graphs around us are sparse.
+Therefore, to take analyze random graphs with similar characteristics, let us assume that $ p \ll 1$.
+Applying Binomial expansion and neglecting higher order terms of p, we can rewrite Equation~\ref{eq12} as: